 About this time, I panicked.
 I didn’t want to.
 I kept telling myself not to.
 But regardless, the tears began to well up inside.
 I no longer was enjoying this walk and deeply longed to be home.
 Man, it was hot outside.
 No water.
 No map.

 And here’s where this crazy, mixed-up story takes a twisted turn to you.
 I know some of you out there are on some kind of journey.
-It feels like a bumpy, out of control, rickety roller coaster.
+Life feels like a bumpy, out of control, rickety roller coaster.
+You feel lost in life.
 There are unexpected turns, dips, and jerks and you ask, “When will it ever end?”
 Maybe you wish you could go back in time and have a do-over about a couple of things.
 The mess we find ourselves in is kinda confusing.
 If you’re like me, you just wanna go home.
 Here’s the good news: one day we will get to go…

 “I’m asking God for one thing,